Ever wondered what is the best way to become an estate agent in South Africa and what do estate agents actually do?

 An estate agent is a person that arranges the selling, renting, or management of properties and other buildings.
 An agent that specializes in renting is often called a letting or management agent.

 As travel agents, some people might perceive this as an easy job you need to be a jack of all trades to be successful.
 Skills such as digital marketing, communications are essential.

 How to get an estate agent qualification in South Africa

 To become an estate agent in South Africa you need an NQF4 level qualification, Fidelity Fund Certificate from the Estate Agency Affairs Board and you need to provide a portfolio of evidence proving competency.

 Step 1: You need to work for a period of 12 months as an intern at a registered estate agency.
 While working as an intern, you are expected to compile and complete a logbook in which accomplished activities are recorded and signed-off by the principal/mentor/coach/supervisor assigned to assist and provide the intern estate agent with logistical support during the internship period.

-Step 2: during Internship
+Step 2: during the Internship

-While working as an intern, you also need to complete your level NQF 4 certificate in Real Estate at through with an accredited provider and receive a certificate of competence from Services SETA (the Services Sector Education and Training Authority)
+While working as an intern, you also need to complete your level NQF 4 certificate in Real Estate with an accredited provider and receive a certificate of competence from Services SETA (the Services Sector Education and Training Authority)

 This qualification has 150 credits, which equates to 1 500 notional hours (study hours needed to complete the course).